CharlotteCross1998/owo/README.md

 It doesn't have fancy colours, command line arguments, it just prints some simple text.
 Please don't hurt me.

 I'm not even trying to make this work in a million different languages but I get bored and it's a simple project so why not.

+I develop on Linux so if it doesn't work in Windows or Mac (which the installation won't) then that's your problem not mine.
+I'm not smart enough to do OS checking at install.